netsil/manifests/README.md

 The collectors are installed on your application instances (VMs or containerized environments) and mirror the service interactions & metrics back to Netsil AOC for real-time analysis.

-You **do not** need to install the collectors in the same environment where you installed the AOC.
+You may install the collectors in a variety of environments, independent of the AOC environment.
 For instance, you may run the AOC as a standalone docker container, but install the collectors in Kubernetes.

 ## Installation